-If you decide to pursue genetic testing after you meet with a genetic counselor, you will provide a sample of your DNA from a blood draw or a saliva swab.
+If you decide to pursue genetic testing after you meet with a medical geneticist or a genetic counselor, you will provide a sample of your DNA from a blood draw or a saliva swab.
 We will send your DNA sample to the genetic testing laboratory.
 Depending on the specifics of the genetic test, results will be available in three weeks to three months.

 For genetic testing to be helpful, it’s important to test for the correct gene.
 There are many genes that may predispose you to develop various cancers of the breast, ovaries, colon, or uterus.
 The most commonly tested genes are the BRCA1 and BRCA2 genes.
 Disease-causing mutations in these genes have been linked to hereditary breast and ovarian cancer syndrome.

 There are other cancer syndromes that may also lead to early-onset cancer in a family, including Lynch syndrome, familial adenomatous polyposis, Cowden syndrome, and Li-Fraumeni syndrome.
-Talking with a genetic counselor will ensure that you receive the most appropriate testing for your situation.
+Talking with a medical geneticist or a genetic counselor will ensure that you receive the most appropriate testing for your situation.

 Learn about inherited causes of cancer here.